THISISDINOSAUR/Anatomy/README.md

 - Investigate stalling requests
 Sometimes requests take a long time, should investigate why

-- ~~Fix Z fighting
-All bones are currently rendered at the same z position, leading to z fighting.~~

 - Preset buttons
 Fetching presets, constructing buttons for them, and then fetching the dinosaur with the correct parameters.
 Requires presets to be implemented on the server and at the language level.

-- ~~Print parameters button
-Reimplement print parameters button~~

 - Refactoring
 Code currently uses a lot of code from the old JS version, and could do with refactoring